d99kris/nmail/README.md

 Features
 --------
-- Support for IMAP and SMTP protocols
+- Send and receive email over IMAP and SMTP
-- Local cache using sqlite (optionally AES256-encrypted)
+- View HTML emails as text or in external browser
-- Multi-threaded (email fetch and send done in background)
+- Compose HTML emails using Markdown formatting
-- Address book auto-generated based on email messages
+- Open and view attachments in external program
-- Viewing HTML emails (converted to text in terminal, or in external browser)
+- Search emails in local cache and on server
-- Opening/viewing attachments in external program
+- Save and continue editing draft messages
-- Simple setup wizard for Gmail, iCloud and Outlook/Hotmail
+- Compose and queue emails for sending while offline
-- UI similar to Alpine
+- Setup wizard for Gmail, iCloud and Outlook/Hotmail
-- Compose message using external editor ($EDITOR)
+- Auto-generated address book from email messages
-- View message using external viewer ($PAGER)
+- Local cache using SQLite (optionally encrypted)
-- Saving and continuing draft messages
+- Multi-threaded email fetch and send in background
-- Compose HTML emails using Markdown (see `markdown_html_compose` option)
+- Compose using built-in or external editor
-- Email search
+- View using built-in or external viewer
-- Compose emails while offline
+- Append customizable signature to emails
-- Color customization
+- Customizable colors and key bindings
-- Signature
+- User interface similar to Alpine

 Not Supported / Out of Scope
 ----------------------------